kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

     last_100_reviews_df.at[index, 'review_response']=response_json['response']
 ```

 And there you have it!
-In roughly a hundred lines of code, we've managed to determine sentiment, identify emotions, extract topics, summarize reviews, and generate plausible responses.
+In roughly a hundred lines of code, we've determined sentiment, identified emotions, extracted topics, summarized reviews, and generated plausible responses.

 ## Findings and Conclusion

 Key takeaways from my exploration with LLMs: they're akin to magic wands for NLP tasks, but they're not without their quirks.

 1. Crafting the right prompt is crucial.
 It's no wonder Prompt Engineering is emerging as a profession.
-Despite completing the [Deeplearning.AI course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/), I had to experiment extensively with the phrasing to get desired outcomes.
+Despite completing the [Deeplearning.AI course](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/), I had to experiment extensively with the phrasing to get the desired outcomes.
 Resources like [PromptingGuide](https://www.promptingguide.ai/) proved beneficial.
 It's about trial and error with various prompt styles and language nuances.
 2. The performance was commendable.
 If I were manually summarizing or extracting sentiment, the results would likely be comparable.
 3. The GPT-3.5 Turbo model I used was somewhat slow.
 It's adequate for offline analysis but may lag for real-time applications.
 I intend to explore cheaper and faster GPT-3 models, specifically Ada.
 4. Topic extraction was a mixed bag.
 While it worked decently for app reviews, it was hard to identify patterns in issues.
 The inconsistency in topic names and extraction of obvious or irrelevant topics were notable drawbacks.
 I plan to refine this process using varied prompts and post-processing techniques.
 More updates to follow.